OccupationalTherapy.com Phone: 866-782-9924

 Another mechanism you will encounter in our industry is the four-bar linkage system.
 Unlike other designs, these systems do not involve gears.
 They can be somewhat bulky and may have pinch points, which could pose a risk or hindrance for patients.
 However, despite these drawbacks, four-bar linkages are excellent for providing automatic robotic support.

-These systems are particularly effective for achieving passive range of motion across various movement planes and accomplishing high repetitions.
+These systems are particularly effective for achieving a passive range of motion across various movement planes and accomplishing high repetitions.
 For practical understanding, think of riding a bike, which operates on a similar four-bar linkage principle.
 This mechanism allows for smooth, repetitive motion, making it suitable for certain rehabilitation tasks and prioritizing consistent and repetitive movements.

 Another mechanism uses hydraulic and pneumatic systems.
 These use fluid power to generate movement but are also prone to fluid leakage, which can lead to contamination.
 Because of these issues, they are not favored for upper extremity prosthetics.

 Finally, magnetic levitation offers small ranges of motion because the components must remain within the magnetic field.
 This limitation means that large movements are impossible with magnetic levitation systems, making them less suitable for upper extremity applications.
+While these technologies are not currently prevalent, advancements may change their relevance.

 Main Movements (Degrees of Freedom) of the Upper Extremity